 A romantic comedy?

 Seen one, seen ’em all.

-It took you ten years to get over one that you saw.
+It took you ten years to get over the last one you saw.

 This is cynicism 101, you know, right?